- How Bad Are California Courthouses? Statewide Video Tour Including Banning

 R. L. Binder

 Construction Manager at Risk

 Completed.
 Construction began 3/12

 Located in one of the most diverse and fastest growing areas in the state, Riverside County’s Midcounty region has seen an explosive growth in population that is predicted to continue well into the future.
-With a rising population comes an increased need for services, and the right to justice is not exempt from this situation.
-The growing need for services in the region has put a strain on the courthouse’s already limited judicial capacity.
-The current two-courtroom Banning Courthouse that serves the Midcounty region is overcrowded, in poor physical condition, and unsafe.
-The current courthouse is incapable of meeting the increase in demand from a growing population.
+The growing need for court services in the region has put a strain on the courthouse’s already limited judicial capacity.
+Built in 1951, with a two-story wing added in the early 1970s, the current two-courtroom Banning Courthouse is overcrowded, in poor physical condition, unsafe, and is incapable of meeting the needs of a rapidly growing population.
+Examples of the deficiencies include: